D2-mods/D2-Mira/d2-mira/readme.txt

 3. Choose damage type for Frag Grenade (fire or slashing)
 4. Make ammo more party friendly (see note below)
 5. Pulse ammo does double damage on a critical hit (EEs)
-6. Adjust ammo charges (default is unlimited)
+6. Adjust ammo charges per day (default is unlimited)

 --